Senior Curriculum

 The personal portfolio for Textiles is split into two projects across Year 10 and the beginning of Year 11.
 Unit 1 is ‘Colour’; this project introduces the girls to working through the journey of Textiles.
 They will learn to experiment with a series of techniques including; printing, dying, machine embroidery, Batik, Dye sublimation and embellishing.
 Students will also cover contextual research of Fashion and Textiles.
 For their first outcome they will create a cushion or bag and for their second make a garment.
 Unit 2, ‘Natural forms and Shorelines’, they are free to produce a personal outcome that is either for Fashion or Interiors.

-You are warmly welcome to attend our Open Events
+We warmly invite you to attend our Open Events